surh/wheelP/DATASETS.md

 was profiled via RNA-seq, as well as the sample metadata and strain taxonomic information.
 The counts were correspond to the counts in the **dge.wheel** object.
 See the documentation of the [AMOR](https://github.com/surh/AMOR) package for more details on the object.

+* **m1.wheel** A DGEGLM object.
+A fitted model of the RNA-seq data in **dge.wheel**.
+See the documentation for the [edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html) package for more details on the object.

 ## Data from figures